 Additionally, as stated in Tradition 5 of Life with Hope, it is recommended that a meeting or recovery-oriented workshop is held at social fellowship events.
 The MA name or logo may be used on flyers or other promotional materials for meetings/groups and/or fellowship events that include such recommended recovery-oriented components, but only with the express permission of MA World Services.
-See Chapter 14 - Use of MA's Trademarks and Copyrighted Materials.
+(See Chapter 14 - Use of MA's Trademarks and Copyrighted Materials (page 27) and for further explanation visit MA12.org/IP-Policy.)